pdee/pdee/doc/commands-python-mode.rst

   BUFFER allows specifying a name, the Python process is connected to

-(fn &optional ARGPROMPT DEDICATED SHELL BUFFER-NAME FAST-PROCESS PY-EXCEPTION-BUFFER)
+(fn &optional ARGPROMPT DEDICATED SHELL BUFFER-NAME FAST-PROCESS EXCEPTION-BUFFER)

 py-indent-forward-line
 ----------------------